danielnemenyi/latoupiefolle/_notes/2021-07-09-urbanism-bibliographical-notes-and-liane-mozère.md

 meeting of the Society for the history of the revolution of 1848, and series of articles in the *Annales historiques de la revolution francaise* followed, to which Foucault responded.
-On this issue (OK, so this is a digression, this [article](https://www.jstor.org/stable/2124485?seq=15#metadata_info_tab_contents) is interesting and potentially useful.
+On this issue (OK, so this is a digression), this [article](https://www.jstor.org/stable/2124485?seq=15#metadata_info_tab_contents) is interesting and potentially useful.
 But I can't find the 'invitation' to which Liane refers.